vectice/validation-notebooks-repo/Example_readme_structure.md

 6. **PD Models**
    This folder is dedicated to validating Probability of Default (PD) models.
 It includes tests to assess the calibration, discriminatory power, and overall reliability of PD predictions.

+7. **LLM Use Cases**
+   Contains notebooks specifically designed for validating Large Language Models (LLMs).
+The test suites include:
+   - **LLM as Judge**: Using the Giskard library to evaluate the LLM’s ability to judge the accuracy and relevance of its outputs.
+   - **Task-Specific LLM Evaluation**: Focused on assessing LLM performance on tasks such as summarization, translation, and question answering.
+   - **LLM Bias Detection**: A notebook dedicated to detecting and measuring bias in LLM outputs.

+---